 Additionally, for faculty or teaching Respondents, remedies could include the following restrictions:

-- h.
-Limiting or denying certain advising activities - i.
-Limiting or denying certain teaching activities - j.
+- a.
+Limiting or denying certain advising activities - b.
+Limiting or denying certain teaching activities - c.
 Limiting access to students in private spaces

 Remedies for all Respondents could include the affirmative requirement for personalized education or coaching.